Angie0488/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach iterates over a list and applies whatever operation was given.
+.map iterates over a list then returns a new list of the things asked for.

 2. What is the difference between a function and a method?

+A method is called using the object of the class, while a function is called by its name.

 3. What is closure?

+A closure is a block of code that stores and keeps local variables.

 4. Describe the four rules of the 'this' keyword.

+Window binding is used in the global scope, and assigns the window object to the this keyword.

+Implicit binding uses whatever function that is called with a dot, and takes the object named before the dot to bind to the this keyword.

+New binding works with constructor functions, and uses the this keyword to bind the object created and returned by the constructor function.

+Explicit binding uses the .call and .apply to override what the main constructor function was first set to.

 5. Why do we need super() in an extended class?

+super() allows you to use all of the props given to the parent class.

 ## Project Set up